euroargodev/argopy/docs/metadata_fetching.rst

 Alternatively, you can use :meth:`argopy.IndexFetcher.to_dataframe()`.

-See :ref:`fetching-methods` for a list of all methods available for the Index fetcher.
+See :ref:`fetching_methods` for a list of all methods available for the Index fetcher.